BobKoto/bob-site/showcase.md

 - some images of games
 - a video
-- a link to somewhere else
+- a link to a game playable in your browser

 Just basic "stuff"